Anyboard/anyboard/README.md

 ![aPawn](imgs/tokens.png)

 *aPawns* are a technology-augmented version of pawn pieces commonly found in most games.
 They are capable of capturing the set of interaction events and produce digital feedbacks.
-More information on the [aPawn page](./anypawn).
+More information: [aPawn page](./anypawn).

 ### aDeck

 ![aDeck](imgs/printer2.jpg)

 *aDeck* is an interactive version of the card deck commonly found in board games.
 Instead of holding stacks of cards, aDeck prints out its own cards using a small thermal printer.
-More information on the [aDeck page]()
+More information: [aDeck page](./anydeck)

 ### Cardboard templates

 ![cardboard_template](imgs/cardboard_template.jpg)

 The cardboard template provides support to create custom cardboards that interact with aPawn tokens. aPawns use color temperature sensing to implement constraint regions.
 We therefore selected nine colors that provided satisfactory sensor recognition rate across different materials and printing techniques and associate them with unique IDs to be used in game development.
 A color palette to draw cardboard with custom constraint regions is provided as a template file that can be modified with vector graphic editors.
+More information: [Cardboard templates](./cardboard-templates)

 ## AnyboardJS library